 I'll give them that - it certainly makes you feel something.

 Did “School Days” get a second season?
-Oh, no, it’s Kuzu no Honkai, also known one of the most popular and overrated anime series of winter 2017.
+Oh, no, it’s Kuzu no Honkai, also known as one of the most popular and overrated anime series of winter 2017.

 Kuzu no Honkai is an exaggeration of the love life experienced by high school students and watching it reminded me of a National Geographic documentary about mating rabbits I saw years ago.